-Southwest Crete and Gavdos: round trip via Paleochora, Gavdos and Chora Sfakion
+Explore Southwest Crete and Gavdos: A Round Trip through Paleochora, Gavdos and Chora Sfakion

 The southwest of Crete and the island of Gavdos are exciting and sometimes breathtaking travel destinations that are not yet overrun by tourists.
 Perfect for individual travelers!
 You can still experience authentic Greece there.
 Hidden behind a massive mountain range, the White Mountains, lies a fascinating region of contrasts.
 The southwest of Crete is wild and sometimes harsh, yet at the same time untouched and beautiful.
 Fantastic bays are combined with massive mountain ranges and steep cliffs in the landscape.
 Vibrant nature, gorges, the scent of herbs and the endless Libyan Sea complete the perfect scenery.
 And the island of Gavdos sits proudly on the horizon.
 Far away and yet so close.
 The ferries operated by the “Anendyk” shipping company connect all the important destinations in the region and allow you to plan a spectacular round trip.
 A route via Paleochora, Sougia, Agia Roumeli, Gavdos, Chora Sfakion and Loutro.
 In this article, I will take you on a fictitious round trip along these spectacular destinations and show you the important highlights of these stopovers.

-#1 Paleochora - the pearl in the southwest of Crete
+#1 Paleochora - the hidden gem of Southwest Crete

 Our fictitious tour starts in Paleochora, the lively nest near the south-westernmost tip of Crete.
 Surrounded by a high mountain range, you literally feel cut off from the hustle and bustle of the north coast.
 Paleochora is a place of peace and quiet.
 The village is easily accessible from Chania.
 You can reach the village by car in about 1.5 hours.
 Bus connections run daily, depending on the time of year also several times a day.
 You can find the bus timetable here.
 Please note: If you come by bus, be prepared for winding roads and, if possible, postpone the wine tasting the evening before.
 You can find bus connections here.
 Paleochora is located on a peninsula and has a very special charm of its own that cannot be found anywhere else on Crete.
 It's not for nothing that the town is my second home of choice alongside Gavdos.
 The place is surrounded by beautiful nature.
 A large, long sandy beach right in the village invites you to take a dip.
 The town itself has many very passionately run and authentic tavernas.
 Here I can recommend the “Palm Tree” (best coffee in town and varied food), the “Pantelis” and “Methexis” (best local cuisine in town) and the “Pizzaria Odyssee”.